cisco-ce/roomos-samples/README.md

 Current samples:

+* [Web widgets](./webwidgets) - A couple of examples of what web widgets could be used for
 * [User Media](./usermedia) - Test access to camera and microphone (self view and VU meter)
 * [Navigator Web App](./navigator/navigator-webapp/) - Let's you set the LED color of the Navigator
 * [Bank Kiosk](./kiosk-example) - Kiosk mode (Webex Bank example).
 Shows a simple branded kiosk that let's you place calls